cristianoronaldosu/AstroShield/README.md

 # AstroShield

-AI-powered satellite conjunction risk assessment system that predicts collision probability and recommends avoidance maneuvers for CubeSats in low Earth orbit.
+AI-powered satellite conjunction risk assessment system that predicts collision probability and recommends avoidance maneuvers for CubeSats and small satellites in low Earth orbit.

 ## The Problem

 Low Earth orbit is increasingly congested, with thousands of active satellites and tens of thousands of debris fragments on intersecting trajectories.
-CubeSats lack the onboard processing and operator bandwidth to assess conjunction risk in real time.
+CubeSats and small satellites lack the onboard processing and operator bandwidth to assess conjunction risk in real time.
 Without automated guidance, a satellite operator may not respond to a close approach until it is too late to execute a safe avoidance burn.

 ## My Solution